TrueRou/maimai.py/README.md

 For more, read the docs: https://maimai.turou.fun/.

-If you don't want to use Python for development, you can also download the maimai.py client and call it via RESTful API.
+Additionally, you can [download the maimai.py client](https://github.com/TrueRou/maimai.py/releases) and develop using any programming language.

 ## Quickstart